Install Enhanced Imply Private on Google Kubernetes Engine (beta)

 Enter the number corresponding to the region that you want to use for the deployment, and press enter.

-Select Network
+Select network

-the Imply cluster to run in an existing VPC to be able to
+but if you require the Imply cluster to run in an existing VPC (to

 select an existing VPC.

-Note: When using an existing VPC please ensure that private
+Note: When using an existing VPC, please ensure that private

 service networking is enabled to allow the Imply cluster